Decent-Partners/Decent-overview/README.md

 - produce a tool to support cross chain identity profiling for poular chains (DIDs could inspire this work)
 - extend a graph indexing facility to operate cross chain for popular chains

-### FULL STACK
+### 10. COMMUNITY NETWORKS

 Partners
-**MUST**
-- research, define and document the key components of full stack Web3 media (e.g. NFTs, storage, streaming, identity, reputation)
-- enable full stack Web3 media entities ("creative networks").

-Partners
 **SHOULD**
-- define the full-stack of Web3 Media for 3rd parties via educational materials, research and communications.

-### CREATIVE NETWORKS

-Partners
-**SHOULD**
 - develop creative networks with entities such as MoCDA, FTTF, New-Futures, Auto Fabrica, Weapons of Reason.
-- prioritise development of emerging talent and ideas over more established or 'mainstream' talent.
+- prioritise long term development of emerging talent and ideas over more established or 'mainstream' talent.

-Creative Networks
 **SHOULD**
 - enable artists, creators and organisations to easily fund, govern and manage their own entities.
 - enable creative assets to be packaged into higher order entities ("community IP").

+Partners
+**SHOULD** implement defi solutions for:
+- loans, backed by creative assets ("creative collateral") to enable additional sales.
+- speculation over a creative asset.
+- indexes of creative assets.
+- implement a risk management solution to provision for mitigations.

+Partners
+**COULD**
+- support preferential trading with Edgeware and any chain within the partners sphere of influence.
+- trade its tokens on third party exchanges.
+- engage in promotional distribution strategies to drive adoption of its tokens.

-### COMMUNITY IP
+### 11. COMMUNITY RIGHTS

 **SHOULD**
 - be researched, defined and documented as a new form of collective rights management that empowers digital creators.
 - interoperate with existing legal entities and contracts.
-- enable the efficient, transparent and cost-effective re-distribution of profits to rightholders in the underlying creative assets.
+- enable the efficient, transparent and cost-effective re-distribution of profits to community rights-holders in the underlying creative assets.

 **COULD**
 - be profitably licensed by 3rd party media entities, services or organisations.

-### APPS,INTERFACES & EXPERIENCES
+### 12. ORIGINAL MEDIA & EDITORIAL

 Partners
+**SHOULD**
+- define the full-stack of Web3 Media for 3rd parties via educational materials, research and communications.
+- develop and share media content across multiple social channels, networks, press & media to promote our activities globally.
+- address any opportunities and/or challenges on a monthly base with the wider collective.

+### 13. APPS,INTERFACES & EXPERIENCES

 **MUST**
 - develop bespoke apps, interfaces and experiences for creative networks that utilise the Web3 media stack.

-Partners
 **COULD**
 - create a service that aggregates the output of all creative networks through a globally accessible service.
 - develop a publicly owned, operated and accessible Web3 media streaming service.

-### BUSINESS DEVELOPMENT
+### 14. RESEARCH & DEVELOPMENT

 Partners
 **MUST**
 - develop partnerships and relationships to further the mission.
 - define KPIs to track the success of any partnerships and relationships.
-- develop a suistainable cycle to sustain the content creation, art curation and NFT market ecosystem based on the outlined model in this proposal.
-- review the business model every three months.
+- review and report on progress every three months.
+- Async composability model
+- Customisable Smart Contracts
+- Foreign Technology (Haskell, C)
+- Identity and metadata access
+- Content Streaming
+- Scalability and parallelism

+### 15. COLLECTIVE INTELLIGENCE

 Partners
-**SHOULD**
-- develop and share media content across multiple social channels, networks, press & media to promote our activities globally.
-- address any opportunities and/or challenges on a monthly base with the wider collective.

-### BUSINESS INTELLIGENCE

-The BI team
 **MUST**
+- research, define and document the key components of full stack Web3 media (e.g. NFTs, storage, streaming, identity, reputation)
+- agree on a series of valuable community metrics that can be derived from the collected data
 - define a series of metrics to collect from the various APIs and services
 - collect information from social media
-- define a series of heuristics to activate on top of the collected data to infer business metrics
+- define a series of heuristics to activate on top of the collected data to infer community metrics

-The BI team
 **SHOULD**
 - shape the analytics backend traversals over graph indices
 - produce a series of reports and graphical representation of the acquired data and business metrics
 - activate a series of clustering techniques to identify unexpected patterns in data

-The BI team
 **COULD**
 - produce a risk management tool for the partners and affiliates organisations

-Partners
-**MUST**
-- collectively agree on a series of valuable business metrics that can be derived from the collected data

-Partners
 **SHOULD**
 - produce a risk profile associated to NFTs
 - produce a risk profile associated to collectors and investors

-### RESEARCH & DEVELOPMENT
-- Async composability model
-- Customisable Smart Contracts
-- Foreign Technology (Haskell, C)
-- Identity and metadata access
-- Content Streaming
-- Scalability and parallelism

-### USE CASES
+### USE CASES ???

 - [Business intelligence - art anayltics](art-analytics-use-case.md)